 Start as you mean to go on with house training, taking the new pup out to his toilet spot immediately you arrive home.

-Know that reward-based training methods work best, as both parent breeds are extremely food motivated and happy to do anything if it means a treat.
+Know that reward-based training methods work best, as both parent breeds are extremely food motivated and happy to do anything if it means a delicious puppy treat.